EDLC 510 Instructional Strategies for Diverse Learners

 Teaching Strategies for Diverse Learners Essay Assignment

 The candidate will write a 1,200 word research-based essay in current APA format that focuses on a strategy that can be used to address the needs of diverse learners.
-The paper must include at least four references.
+The paper must include at least 4 references.
 (CLO: B, C)

 Lesson Plan Assignment

-Candidates will use the provided template to create a lesson plan for a 15–20-minute mini-lesson.
+The candidate will use the provided template to create a lesson plan for a 15–20-minute mini-lesson.
 (CLO: A)

 Evaluation of Video Lesson Assignment